-Figure 16.
-VDD Controller: Quick Response Triggering Circuit
+Figure 14.
+VDD Controller: Quick Response Triggering

-When quick response is triggered, the quick response circuit generates a quick response pulse.
-The pulse width of quick response is almost the same as t{ON}.
+When quick response is triggered, the quick response circuit will generate a quick response pulse.
+The pulse width of quick response is almost the same as ton.

-After generating a quick response pulse, the pulse is then applied to the on-time generating circuit, and all the active phases' on-time are overridden by the quick response pulse.
+After generating a quick response pulse, the pulse is then applied to the on-time generating circuit, and all the active phases' on-time will be overridden by the quick response pulse.